lfayese/podman-config/README.md

 - MCP tools integration
 - Shared volume mounts for persistence
 - Resource limits for optimal performance
+- PowerShell as default terminal

 ---

 ## 🤝 Credits

-Built with ❤️ using Podman, NVM, Yarn, and container technologies by your infrastructure automation team.
+Built with ❤️ using Podman, NVM, Yarn, and container technologies by your infrastructure automation team